 “Hey, look at me, I have a black mamba in my house.
 I’m risky, right?
 Did you see my baby king cobras?
 You know what?
 I have to force-feed them tails from baby mice because they won’t take whole mice.
 Hard to be cooler than that, right?
 You have a what?
 A Gaboon Viper?
 Where’d you get that?
 How much?
 I’m going to look into that.
 That’s really cool.
 Hey, am I cool with this mamba though?”

 To me the whole thing is ridiculous and I don’t get it.
 Snakes, in their natural environment, cover hundreds of square meters, acres, or miles, during their lives.
 Some snake owners think by putting their snake in boxes that are twice as big as that which is “recommended” by snake “care sheets” is really generous and doing the best they can for the animal.

-Really, it’s a move that makes sense only monetarily for the snake owner.
+Really, it’s a move that makes sense only monetarily or emotionally for the snake owner.
 The snake doesn’t receive some massive benefit by having another 6 cubic feet of space in a tank.
-Don’t fool yourself.
+Don’t fool yourself that you really care.

 Nobody that I know raises dogs or cats in a box 6 feet long, and makes them stay there except for a forced feeding of something they don’t like.